7mochi/llhl/README.md

 - Block access to players who have the game via Family Sharing.
 (Optional, disabled by default).
 - Random spawns (Optional, disabled by default).
 - Blocks location/HP/Weapon/etc messages for spectators.
+- Block spectators from voting (Optional, enabled by default).
 - Respawn time are now FPS-independent.
 - Fixes bodies frozen in the air when using high fps.
 - Check for new updates and it will notify you in the server console.